Embedding-based Music Emotion Recognition Using Composite Loss: Related work

-On the other hand, our approach uses high-level acoustic features learned by a pre-trained VGGish model~\cite{VGGish}, and takes advantage of cross-modal embedding using composite loss to deal with both emotional variation and uncertainty.
+The aforementioned approaches do not take into account the emotional uncertainty.
+On the other hand, our EMER-CL approach uses high-level acoustic features learned by a pre-trained VGGish model~\cite{VGGish}, and takes advantage of the composite loss to deal with the emotional uncertainty.